alphagov/search-api/config/schema/README.md

  - which fields are allowed to be present in documents passed to the search indexer
- - how these fields should be processed both at search indexing time
+ - how these fields should be processed at indexing time
- - how these fields should be searched at search query time
+ - how these fields should be searched at query time

 The schema is used to produce the elasticsearch configuration for each index, but is also used to control how the fields are processed before passing them to